Decision Making

 B: The more options you have, the harder it becomes to make decisions.

-Example of false hope syndrome:
+Example of false hope syndrome

 Overcome the false hope syndrome by making the right decisions and realistic goals and plans.